Badr-MSB/OsTheory/microArchitecture.md

 ### Pipline

 The pipline is a way of executing instructions without waiting the end of its execution to grub another one.
 In this method all stages are computing their results.
-### Pipline : resolving dependencies
+### Pipline : Problem

 Structural dependencies :
 Architectural dependencies :
-- Data dependecies :
+- Data dependecies : is the consumer / productor dependency
-- Controle dependencies :
+- Controle dependencies : banchement dependency
+### Solution
 solution : bypass network